garth/cerebral-module-ui-driver/README.md

     // create the form, notice the formDriver.getValidationData() that is
     // passed to the onSubmit signal, this will gather all form data and pass
-    // it to the ui-driver actions
+    // it to the ui-driver actions for validaton purposes return (
-    return (
       <Form
         style={{ marginTop: '30px' }}